High-Risk Merchant Account

 Even with all the downsides, some merchants prefer—or at least are willing to accept—working with a high-risk merchant account.
 Many verticals represent significant earning opportunities if you’re willing to accept the higher risk and profit withholdings that come with them.

 There's another appealing element of high-risk accounts to consider as well: limited chargeback penalties.
-Providers are less likely to close a high-risk account because of excessive chargebacks, since that is why many merchants end up seeking high-risk merchant processing in the first place.
+Providers are less likely to close a high-risk account because of excessive chargebacks, which is why many merchants end up seeking high-risk merchant processing in the first place.
 Maintaining a high-risk merchant account may be costlier, but it’s a reliable way to ensure business sustainability in the face of rising chargeback issuances.

-That said, if you are experiencing a high rate of chargebacks, or are looking to lower your chargeback ratio to avoid higher costs…there is an alternative.
+That said, if you are experiencing a high rate of chargebacks or are looking to lower your chargeback ratio to avoid higher costs…there is an alternative.

 Chargebacks911® enables sellers in all MCCs, sales models, and product verticals to increase profitability.
-We help standard merchants avoid excess chargebacks, and help high-risk merchants recoup revenue that would otherwise be lost to fraudulent chargebacks.
+We help standard merchants avoid excess chargebacks and help high-risk merchants recoup revenue that would otherwise be lost to fraudulent chargebacks.

 Contact us today for a free, no-obligation chargeback analysis and learn exactly how much you could be saving.